jwiegley/johnwiegley/posts/2020-09-28-community-of-waves.md

+---
+title: A community of waves
+tags: essays
+---

 Throughout the world's mystical literature, Bahá'í and otherwise, there is a recurring theme of the soul's journey toward God from this plane of existence.
 It is a great journey, of many stages and degrees, sometimes counted as having